About the Program

 - Participate in other optional leadership development opportunities as appropriate/desired;

-- Be willing to provide feedback to the Vice Provost for Faculty Affairs Katharine Stewart at the midpoint and end of the fellowship period.
+- Be willing to provide feedback to the Senior Vice Provost for Faculty and Academic Affairs at the midpoint and end of the fellowship period.

-Applicants should submit a single file (Word, PDF, or Google Docs files are all acceptable) via email to Katharine Stewart by 5 p.m. on Friday, November 15, 2019.
+Applicants should submit a single file (Word, PDF, or Google Docs files are all acceptable) via email to Jonathan Holloway, OFE Program Coordinator, (email@example.com) by 5:00pm on November 17, 2021.
 The application file should contain the following:

-- Contact information (name, title, department, email, phone);
+- Contact information (name, title/faculty rank, department, email, phone);

 - Identification of possible or preferred mentors selected from the list above (select no more than four);